+- habitats, ecosystems and fish passage;

+- 3. indigenous biological diversity;

 - 5. the spiritual and cultural values and beliefs of the tangata whenua;

 - 6. mātaitai and taiāpure;

-- 7. public access (except in circumstances where public health and safety are at risk) and amenity values;
+- public access (except in circumstances where public health and safety are at risk) and amenity values;

-- 8. natural character values and outstanding natural features;
+- natural character values and outstanding natural features;

 - 9. river morphology and dynamics, including erosion and sedimentation;

-- 10. flood risk;
+- 10.

-- 11. infrastructural assets;
+- infrastructural assets; 11.

 - 12. navigational safety;

 - 13. landscape values; and

-- 14. historic heritage values.
+- historic heritage values.

-(b) The loss of river extent and values is avoided, unless the Southland Regional Council is satisfied:
+b) The loss of river extent and values is avoided, unless the Southland Regional Council is satisfied:

-- (i) that there is a functional need for the activity in that location; and - (ii) that the effects of the activity are managed by applying the effects management hierarchy 45
+- (i) that there is a functional need for the activity in that location: and - (ii) that the effects of the activity are managed by applying the effects management hierarchy46 a. avoids, remedies or mitigates adverse effects on land, groundwater quality, rivers and their margins, and recreational values and;

-Policy 2946 - Provide for the extraction of gravel (Consent Orders)
+Policy 2947 - Provide for the extraction of gravel (Consent Orders)